-When you add dry pudding mix to cookie dough it yields deliciously chewy cookies that you won’t be able to get enough of!
-You can also take the balls of dough and roll them in sugar before pressing with the fork for an even more sweet flavor!
+When you add dry pudding mix to cookie dough, it yields deliciously chewy cookies that you won’t be able to get enough of!
+You can also take the balls of dough and roll them in sugar before pressing them with the fork for an even more sweet flavor!

 I personally like to undercook my dough just slightly since the cookies will continue to cook on the pan after coming out of the oven.
 For my gas oven, I find that right around 9 minutes yields the best results.

 For this Easy Peanut Butter Cookie Recipe, you’ll need butter-flavored shortening, creamy peanut butter, light brown sugar, instant vanilla pudding mix, eggs, vanilla extract, all-purpose flour, baking soda, salt, and granulated sugar.
 You could also use crunchy peanut butter in this recipe if you’d like to; I personally just love using creamy peanut butter!